Edgar3g/PrintingAutomation/readme.md

 ## GETSTATED

 - **Clone the repository**
+    Open the prompt, terminal or PowerShell and copy/paste the next code/command
 > git clone https://github.com/Edgar3g/PrintingAutomation
 - **install pywin32** <br>
     Open the corrent folder into prompt, Terminal or Powershell and execute